-There are many activities that can be undertaken in Antarctica. f you plan to participate in adventure options such as Day Paddle, Snowshoeing or Camping, please ensure your travel insurance specifically covers you for these activities.
+There are many activities that can be undertaken in Antarctica.
+If you plan to participate in adventure options such as Kayaking, Day Paddle, Stand- Our minimum requirement is up Paddleboarding, Snowshoeing or Camping, please ensure your travel insurance specifically covers you for these activities.
 You need to ensure you know exactly what you are covered for and that your policy covers this from the time you leave to the time you arrive home.